Spinach, Blueberry, and Blue Cheese Mason Jar Salad!

 - 3 tablespoons Red Wine Vinaigrette

-- 1 quart-size Mason jar
+- 1 quart-sized Mason jar

 Place the blueberries in the bottom of the Mason jar.
-Next make layers of 2 cups spinach, the almonds, and the remaining 1 cup spinach.
+Next, make layers of 2 cups spinach, the almonds, and the remaining 1 cup spinach.
 The final layer should be the blue cheese.